FreySolarEye/freysolareye.github.io/_posts/2023-03-18-Tearing-The-Fourth-Wall-Breaking-Zyxel-Encryption.md

 <img src="/assets/images/RE/Zyxel/ZY_INSTRUCT.png">

-Taking as a note the procedure starts on the instruction code **10006ffc** and finishes at **10007010** via a mnemonic bal (ARM - Branch and Link Instruction to call a function and moves the link register to the PC (MOV PC, LR) to return from a function in our case the function is **FUN_10025568** which is the exit loop of the sequencial order of the IF  statement)
+Taking note, the procedure starts at the instruction code **10006ffc** and ends at **10007010**.
+The mnemonic used is "bal" (ARM - Branch and Link Instruction), which is used to call a function and move the link register to the PC (MOV PC, LR) to return from a function.
+In our case, the function being called is FUN_10025568, which is the exit loop of the sequential order of the IF statement.

 <img src="/assets/images/RE/Zyxel/ZY_BAL.png">